ebocher/webcarto/README.md

 WebCarto
 ========

-WebCarto is a website for consulting online maps.
+WebCarto is a website for consulting maps online.